9 of the best German books to read

 2. Tintenherz, Cornelia Funke

 Tintenherz (Inkheart) by Cornelia Funke is a renowned young adult fantasy novel that follows the story of Meggie and her father, who read aloud from a book called Inkheart and enable an evil ruler to escape the bounds of the fictional book and land in their living room.
-Meggie must learn how to harness spell-bounding knowledge of magic and find a way to return the evil ruler back into the novel.
+Meggie must learn how to harness spell-bounding knowledge of magic and find a way to return the evil ruler to the novel.
 The timeless tale of a young girl's love of books and her wild imagination is a sure page-turner for any young adult.

 Cornelia Funke is an award-winning German fantasy writer, illustrator and storyteller, and she has become Germany’s best-selling author for children.
-Her stories have been translated into over 30 languages and Inkheart, The Thief Lord and Dragon Rider have become successful film adaptations.
+Her stories have been translated into over 30 languages, and Inkheart, The Thief Lord and Dragon Rider have become successful film adaptations.

 3. Im Westen Nichts Neues, Erich Maria Remarque

 Erich Maria Remarque is one of the most well-known and widely read German authors of the 20th century.
-His writing is heavily influenced by the history of his own life including World War I, the Weimar Republic and then exile in Switzerland and the United States.
+His writing is heavily influenced by the history of his own life, including World War I, the Weimar Republic and then exile in Switzerland and the United States.
 His work has a sombre but realistic tone on people's lives during these periods.

 4. Das Leiden des jungen Werthers, Johann Wolfgang von Goethe

 Johann Wolfgang von Goethe was a German writer whose works spanned the fields of poetry, drama, literature, theology, humanism and science.
-His works influenced the movements of Romanticism, the Enlightenment, Sentimentalism, Sturm and Drang and even Evolution.
+His works influenced the movements of Romanticism, the Enlightenment, Sentimentalism, Sturm und Drang and even Evolution.
 Later in life, he turned his talents towards painting and the field of optics.

 5. Der Prozess, Franz Kafka